1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 *Label is nothing but a way to group a particular category of ads/creatives and use it for various purposes.
 This guide from Google will help you to understand the concept in detail.

-Once you define the label, you need to select the ad unit that is associated with the ad creative (for which you want to apply frequency capping).
-You can find an option “Set label frequency caps” where you can include the label you created in the previous step and set the frequency caps as required.
+Once you define the label, you must select the ad unit associated with the ad creative (for which you want to apply frequency capping).
+You can find an option called “Set label frequency caps,” where you can include the label you created in the previous step and set the frequency caps as required.

 Note: There is no limit to adding labels.
-You can add as many labels as you want, and apply a frequency cap to each of them.
+Add as many labels as you want and apply a frequency cap.

 • Associating the label with the ad creatives.

-Once you have selected the label and saved the creative, you’re all set.
+You’re all set once you have selected the label and saved the creative.

 Though Google Ad Manager provides you the flexibility to frequency cap line items or creatives, it has a few system limits that need to be followed if you don’t want to pay extra dollars.